front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 #### Image field handling

 In this example, without a dedicated resolver, the `image` field of the `Homepage` type is the path to the image of [the `main` view](https://prismic.io/docs/technologies/templating-image-field-javascript#get-an-image-view).
 In Prismic, while configuring an Image field in the Custom Type editor, it is possible to define several views to get the same image under a different format.
 Those views can also be exposed in the Graph.
-For instance, if you have defined a `thumbnail` view, it can be exposed in the graph by applying the following changes, in `schema.gql`:
+For instance, if you have defined a `thumbnail` view, it can be exposed in the graph by applying the following changes.
+In `schema.gql`:

 ```diff
 type Homepage {